colinhacks/zod/README.md

 * `args: ZodTuple` The first argument is a tuple (created with `z.tuple([...])` and defines the schema of the arguments to your function.
 If the function doesn't accept arguments, you can pass an empty tuple (`z.tuple([])`).
 * `returnType: any Zod schema` The second argument is the function's return type.
 This can be any Zod schema. -->

 > You can use the special `z.void()` option if your function doesn't return anything.
 This will let Zod properly infer the type of void-returning functions.
-(Void-returning function can actually return either undefined or null.)
+(Void-returning functions actually return undefined.)

 <!--